 Instructors: Elena Kramer and N. Michele Holbrook

 OEB 52 takes four field trips each spring - an overnight to Harvard Forest as well as afternoon trips to the Arnold Arboretum, Ponkapoag Bog, and Garden in the Woods.
-All of these trips are full of fun, food, and most importantly, flora!
-The overnight trip to Harvard Forest is really the lynchpin of the course, helping everyone get to know each other through botanical charades, long hikes in the woods, and conversation over shared meals.
-This year the weather mostly cooperated and our great class of undergrads made every field trip special.
+All these trips are full of fun, food, and most importantly, flora!
+The lynchpin of the course is the overnight trip to Harvard Forest, helping everyone get to know each other through botanical charades, long hikes in the woods, and conversation over shared meals.
+Once again, the weather mostly cooperated and our great class of undergrads made every field trip special.

 OEB 103: Systematics and Evolution

 Instructor: Charles Davis

 OEB 103 students had another great spring break trip to the Chapada region of eastern Brazil, in the state of Bahia!
 OEB 103 students joined students from the Federal University of Bahia and the State University of Santa Cruz.
 Professor Charles Davis and students studied the rich vascular plant diversity of the Chapada region, and performed lab activities investigating the phylogenetic, morphological, and ecological diversity among the plants.
 Highlights of the trip were the amazing scenery, strange new plants, and the camaraderie of the week!